 Ekvira Devi Temple

 The Ekvira Devi temple just outside the gate of the main hall seems like a relatively recent structure.
-But today it seems most visitors visit this place for the temple rather than the caves.
+But today it seems most visitors visit this place for, the temple rather than the caves.
 It is a usual Hindu temple, which is specially visited on Fridays as that day belongs to the Devi.
-There are no entrance fees that is charged on that day.
-The orange of the temple looks nice against the black stone background of the caves.
+There are no entrance fees that are charged for that day.
+The Orange of the temple looks nice against the black stone background of the caves.
 Since the caves are on a high point, you get a good panoramic view of the surroundings, which has hillocks, greenery and water bodies.